The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 \textit{Case $K(v)=X_\ell$ for $2\leq \ell \leq k-3$.} We proceed exactly like in the proof of Claim~\ref{claim:onecomponent}, which means that we colour an edge within $R(v)$ if there is a coloured edge in $S(v)$ or we colour two parallel edges otherwise.

 \textit{Case $K(v)=Y_\ell$ for $2\leq \ell \leq k-2$.} In this case we also proceed as in the proof of Claim~\ref{claim:onecomponent}.
-We can pick two disjoint edges incident to $R(v)$ that are contained in both $K_k$'s of $K(v)$ and give a new colour to both of them.
+We can pick two disjoint edges incident to $R(v)$ that are contained in both copies of $K_k$ in $K(v)$ and give a new colour to both of them.

 \textit{Case $K(v)=X_1$.} The case $j_{\min}=0$ was already covered earlier by the stronger induction hypothesis, because then $b(G) \le k-4$ and $G \in P_0$.
 If $j_{\min}=1$ then either only one $G_i$ intersects $S(v)$ in more than a single edge and all are in $P_0$ or all but one $G_i$ are in $P_0$ and each $G_i$ intersects $S(v)$ only in a single edge.
 Let $G_1$ be the special $G_i$ in both cases.
 In the first case we use the stronger induction hypothesis to ensure that there is a coloured edge of $G_1$ in $S(v)$.
 Then there is an edge incident to $v$ that is not incident to $G_1$, which we can give the same colour.
 In the latter case we colour two disjoint edges not incident to $G_1$ and get $G \in P_1$ as only in $G_1$ there could be a coloured triangle.